 Cockburn ARC

-Cockburn Aquatic and Recreation Centre
+Aquatic and Recreation Centre

-CLIENT: City of Cockburn, Fremantle Dockers Football Club, Curtin University
+City of Cockburn, Fremantle Dockers Football Club, Curtin University

-Cockburn Central, West Precinct, WA
+Cockburn Central, WA

-COMPLETED: 2017
+2017

 Our appointment to the project coincided with the rejection by local Councillors of the proposed precinct structure plan for this greenfield site.
 So, far from commencing the design process as per the prepared brief, we worked with the City of Cockburn to test site options, making a significant contribution to the endorsed precinct structure plan.